anshikaraj1/gripinvest_winter_internship_-Backend-/README.md

 # 🔧 Predictive Maintenance Dashboard

-This is a machine learning-based project that predicts the **Remaining Useful Life (RUL)** of machinery using sensor data.
+This is full stack project that predicts the **Remaining Useful Life (RUL)** of machinery using sensor data.
 It also provides a user-friendly **Streamlit dashboard** for visualization and interaction.

 ---